-\paragraph{Triggering} To facilitate our analyses, we explore various ways of firing a trigger signal from the phone.
-We discovered that the \ac{i2c} communication between the \ac{soc} and the AW8695 \ac{ic}, which drives the phone's vibration motor, provides an efficient method for triggering.
-The \ac{pcb} schematic allows\silvan{}{helped?} us to identify the \ac{i2c} bus's pull-up resistors and solder a thin wire to them.
+\paragraph{Triggering} To facilitate our analyses, we explored various ways of firing a trigger signal from the phone.
+We discovered that the \ac{i2c} communication between the \ac{soc} and the AW8695 \ac{ic}, which drives the phone's vibration motor, provided an efficient method for triggering.
+The \ac{pcb} schematic helped to identify the \ac{i2c} bus's pull-up resistors and solder a thin wire to them.